|SSM Cardinal Glennon Children's Medical Center|

 CML is caused by a chromosomal problem.
 The 23 pairs of chromosomes in the body each contain segments of DNA called genes.
 Genes are essentially the body's blueprints.

-CML occurs when a piece of chromosome 22 breaks off and switches places with a piece of chromosome 9.
+CML happens when a piece of chromosome 22 breaks off and switches places with a piece of chromosome 9.
 (This piece, containing parts of both chromosome 9 and chromosome 22, is known as the Philadelphia chromosome.)
 The combination results in the cancer gene known as BCR-ABL.
-This is the gene that instructs the body to make too many mature WBCs.
+This is the gene that instructs the body to make too many abnormal WBCs.

-Although researchers know what genes are involved in the development of CML, they do not yet know why some people get it and others do not.
+Although researchers know which genes are involved in the development of CML, they do not yet know why some people get it and others do not.

 Signs and Symptoms

-CML tends to progress slowly, so at first a child may have few if any symptoms.
+CML tends to progress slowly, so at first a child may have few or no symptoms.
 In fact, symptoms can take months or even years to develop.
 The symptoms of all types of leukemia are generally the same and include:

 Often no symptoms appear for quite a while with CML, so it's commonly discovered when a child has a routine blood test for other reasons.
 A doctor who suspects a child has leukemia might order these tests:

 After treatment begins, the goal is remission (when there is no longer evidence of cancer cells in the body).
-Once remission has occurred, maintenance chemotherapy is usually given to keep a child in remission and to keep killing cancer cells.
-The effect of treatment is assessed regularly by measuring how many BCR-ABL genes are in the blood.
+Once remission happens, maintenance chemotherapy is usually given to keep a child in remission and to keep killing cancer cells.
+The effect of treatment is checked regularly by measuring how many BCR-ABL remain in the blood using tests called peripheral blood FISH or PCR.

 Being told that a child has cancer can be a terrifying experience, and the stress of cancer treatment can be overwhelming for any family.